MattKevan/uxlift/topics/interaction-design/interface-design.md

 ---
-id: interface-design
 title: Interface design
-description: The goal of user interface design is to make the user's interaction as simple and efficient as possible.
+description: Making the user's interaction as simple and efficient as possible.
 icon:
-layout: topic-listing
+layout: listing
-parent: interaction-design
 ---